qurit/raiven/README.md

-# PICOM
+Raiven
-Build using python, flask, and nuxt, PICOM is full-featured application for building and maintaining DICOM image processing pipelines.
+Build using python, flask, and nuxt, Raiven is full-featured application for building and maintaining DICOM image processing pipelines.
+Raiven hopes to become the radiology room of the future.

 PICOM hopes to fulfill these [user stories](./stories.md).